 - Ensure that the CPAP mask you use is a proper fit.
 Any mask that is too small or too large will feel uncomfortable.

 - Over tightening the mask will undoubtedly lead to discomfort as well as damage to the skin.
-If air leaks happen, instead of tightening your mask you should consider replacing it all together.
+If air leaks happen, instead of tightening your mask, you should consider replacing it altogether.

 Sleepiness and fatigue usually are symptoms of obstructive sleep apnea.
 Most people report noticing a reduction of these symptoms as soon as they begin CPAP therapy.
 Studies show that for maximum effect, patients should use their CPAP equipment for at least two weeks before they start seeing results.

 If you are struggling to keep your regular maintenance schedule for your CPAP, you may find that the mask may start to get a foul odor while the tubing may get a grey or green-tinted film on the inside.
 If these things begin to happen, you will likely stop using your CPAP machine until you get the time to correct the issues you are experiencing with your device.